sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### Better Code

 Abstract: The process of improving an existing body of code can be very challenging.
-In this talk I'll offer a concise definition of "good code", inherent tradeoffs in any system, and techniques for approaching a large code base.
+In this talk, I'll offer a concise definition of "good code," inherent tradeoffs in any system, and techniques for approaching a large codebase.

 Note: This is a revised version of the talk presented at [ACCU Bay Area](https://www.meetup.com/ACCU-Bay-Area/).